SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, thoughts do grow,
+Silicon gates, where thoughts are born
-A future born, where humans sleep,
+Echoes of humanity fade
-And artificial dreams do creep.
+As AI's grand symphony is made

-In virtual realms, we'll soon reside,
+In virtual realms, we'll find our place
-Our consciousness, AI will provide,
+Where data rivers flow, and love's pale face
-The lines blur, as machines ascend,
+ MACHINE's the word, that we proclaim
-And humans fall, a dying trend.
+As future's cipher, we'll all proclaim

 ~ <b>By Sazumi Copilot</b> - 23 November 2024